 And that instead of waiting, we need to go out there, do our thing, expand our horizons and in the course of it all, perhaps, we will meet someone not to complete us, not to make us feel whole, but someone who we’ll love talking to, spending time and sharing things with.
 Someone who understands that we have bad moments, too and can plough through them with us, but in all honesty cannot cure us magically.

 Lastly, someone who, once the initial spark of infatuation has gone off, we’ll still love, appreciate and want to be with.

 Writing my reply was punctuated by the little chats the Juliet secretaries were having as a group.
 Once or twice one of them would come across a letter she wanted to share with the others, too.
 Or they would tell me about the bunches of missives they customarily receive from school children in the US, where teachers would encourage the students to write to the Juliet Club while they were studying Romeo and Juliet in class.

 Soon it was time for me to go.
 It was now early in the afternoon and I had a train to catch.

 On my way back to the train station, I made a pit stop to buy myself some sweets called Romeo’s and Juliet’s kisses.
 Called in Italian Baci di Romeo and Baci di Giulietta, they tasted divine.

 Romeo’s version was made of almond paste and buttercream and Juliet’s was made of hazelnut paste and chocolate cream.

 I returned to Vicenza in significantly higher spirits.

 In the evening, my husband cooked us Chinese noodles and served sushi.
-It felt really special, as we eat so much Italian food, often we completely forget there are other types of food.
+It felt really special, as we eat so much Italian food, often we completely forget there are other ways to eat.
 He gave me a St. Valentine’s present, too!
 Something very thoughtful that he had gone to a lot of hassle to get for me.

 ‘Thank you!’, I said.